 Most businesses have a phone system and a service vendor that maintains that system.
 If there’s an issue, that’s who they would call.
 Wire maintenance costs approximately $5 per month per line.
 If you have ten phone lines, you could have $50 per month by eliminating a service you don’t need.

-Call Waiting, Call Return, Anonymous Call Rejection are examples of phone features that probably shouldn’t be on a business phone line.
+Call Waiting, Call Return, and Anonymous Call Rejection are examples of phone features that shouldn’t be on business phone lines.
 If you’re paying for these features, call your provider and have them removed.
-Phone features average $3.50 per feature, per month.
+The phone features average $3.50 per feature, per month.

 With technological advancement, most of these features have become a part of phone systems.
 Therefore, don’t pay the phone company for the functionality you’re receiving from your phone system.